sztucki/text-reader/README.md

 Initially I just wanted to ensure that I would be able to complete the challenge.
 So I wanted to make sure that I could get the word comparison working correctly.
 From here I was then able to start in adding the addtional validation to ensure that the acceptance criteria in the brief were being met.

 The interesting bit here was making sure that I was able ensure that the words that I was processing were valid.
 For this a simple check to a Dictionary API make things easy.
+One problem with using the API to check that the words is valid is that it slows down the process considerably as we are now dependent up on a third party API.
+We can make things quicker by removing this functionality but I thought it would be good to keep.

 ### The information input and fluent validtion